-^{} This passage alludes to the manner of burial among the ancient Scat.
-They opened a grave six or eight feet deep: the buttom was and, if a warrior, his sword, and the heads of twelve arrows by his side.
-Above they laid another stratum of clay, in which they placed the horn of a deep, the symbol of hunting.
-The whole was covered with a fine mould, and four stones placed on end to mark the extent of the grave.
-These are the four a one alluded to been.
+[•] This passage alludes to the manner of burial among the ancient Scots.
+They opened a grave six or eight feet deep: the bottom was lined with fine leay; and on this they laid the body of the deceased; and, if a warrior, his sword, and the heads of twelve arrows by his side.
+Above they laid another stratum of elay, in which they placed the horn of a deer, the symbol of hunting.
+The whole was covered with a fine mold, and four stones placed on end to mark the extent of the grave.
+These are the four stones alluded to here.

-thou art snow on the heath: thy hair is the mist of Cromla; when it curls on the hill, when it shines to the beam of the west!
+Morna.
+'Morna, fairest among women, lovely daughter of stong-armed Cormae!
+Why in the circle of stones-in the cave of the rock alone?
+The stream murmurs along.
+The old tree groans in the wind.
+The lake is troubled before thee: dark are the clouds of the sky!
+But thou art snow on the heath: thy hair is the mist of Cromla; when it curls on the hill, when it shines to the beam of the west!
 Thy breasts are two smooth rocks seen from Branno of streams.
-Thy arms, like two white pillars in the halls of the great Fingal.'
+Thy arms, like two white pillars, in the halls of the great Fingal.'

-" From whence,' the fair-haired maid replied. 'from whence, Duchômar, most gloomy of men?
+" 'From whence,' the fair-haired maid replied, from whence, Duchômar, most gloomy of men?
 Dark are thy brows and terrible!
-Red are thy rolling eyes?
+Red are thy rolling eyes!
 Does Swaran appear on the sea?
-What of the foe, Duchômar?"
+What of the foe, Duchômar?'
 'From the hill I return, O Morna, from the hill of the dark-brown hinds.
-Three have I slain with my bended yew.
-Three with my long-bounding dogs of the chase.
+Three have I slain with my bended yew-three with my long-bounding dogs of the chase.
 Lovely daughter of Cormac, I love thee as my soul!
 I have slain one stately deer for thee.
-High was his branchy head-and fleet his feet of wind .- 'Duchômar!' calm the maid replied, 'I love thee not, thou gloomy man! hard is thy heart of rock; dark is thy terrible brow.
-But, Cathba, young son of Torman, thou art the love of Morna.
-Thou art a sunbeam, in the day of the gloomy storm.
-Sawest thou the son of Torman, lovely on the hill of his hinds!
-Here the daughter of Cormac waits the coming of Câthba!'
+High was his branchy head-and fleet his feet of wind.' ' Duchômar!' calm the maid replied.
+'I love thee not, thou gloomy man! hard is thy heart of rock; dark is thy terrible brow.
+But, Câthba, young son of Torman, thou art the love of Morna.
+Thou art a sunbeam in the day of the gloomy storm.
+Sawest thou the son of Torman, lovely on the hill of his hinds?
+Here the daughter of Cormac waits the coming of Cathba!"

-"Long shall Morna wait,' Duchômar said, 'long shall Morna wait for Câthba!
-Behold this sword unsheathed!
-Here wanders the blood of Câthba.
+'Unong shall Morna wait,' Duchômar said,' long shall Morna wait for Cáthba!
+Behold this sword unsheathed! here wanders the blood of Cáthba.
 Long shall Morna wait.
-He fell by the stream of Branno!
-On Croma I will raise his tomb, daughter of blue-shielded Cormac!
-Turn on Duchômar thine eyes; his arm is strong as a storm,' 'Is the son of Torman fallen?' said the wildly-bursting voice of the maid; 'is he fallen on his echoing hills, the youth with the breast of snow? the first in the chase of hinds? the foe of the strangers of ocean?
-Thou art dark to me, Duchômar, cruel is thine arm to Morna!
+He fell by the stream of Branno.
+On Croma I will raise his tomb, daughter of blue-shielded Cormae!
+Turn on Duchômar thine eyes; his arm is strong as a storm.'
+Is the son of Torman fallen?' said the wildly-bursting voice of the maid; 'is he fallen on his echoing hills, the youth with the breast of snow? the first in the chase of hinds! the foe of the strangers of ocean?
+Thou art dark to me, Duchômar : crucl is thine arm to Morna!
 Give me that sword, my foe!
-I love the wandering blood of Cathba!
+I love the wandering blood of Câthba!'

-^{} She alludes to his name, the dark man.
+^{} She alludes to his name, ' the dark man.'